-Planning groups are private organizations.
-The City does not direct or recommend the election of specified individual members, nor does the City appoint members to planning groups, or recommend removal of individual members of a planning group.
-The City does not delegate legal authority to planning groups to take actions on behalf of the City.
-Planning groups are voluntarily created and maintained by members of communities within the City.
-Council Policy 600-24 was created to provide the guidance for organizations operating as officially recognized community planning groups.
+Community pPlanning groups are private organizations.
+The City does not direct or recommend the election of specified individual members, nor does the City appoint members to community planning groups, or recommend removal of individual members of a planning group.
+The City does not delegate legal authority to community planning groups to take actions on behalf of the City.
+Community pPlanning groups are voluntarily created and maintained by members of communities within the

+City.
+Council Policy

+600-24 was created to provide the guidance for organizations operating as City Council-authorized, officially recognized community planning groups.

 In 2006, it was determined that since planning groups are advisory bodies created by an action of the City Council, that they are subject to California's Open Meeting Law, the Ralph M. Brown Act ("Brown Act") (California Government Code Sections 54950 through 54963).
-The 2007 amendments to Council Policy 600-24 incorporate clear direction to planning groups about compliance with the Brown Act.
+The 2007-amendments to Council Policy 600-24 incorporate clear direction to planning groups about compliance with the Brown Act.

-Bylaws of recognized community planning groups shall be amended to conform to the 2007 amendments to Council Policy 600-24 within 6 months from the enactment of the 2007 amendment.
+Bylaws of recognized community planning groups shall be amended to econform to the 2007-amendments to Council Policy 600-24 unless alternative bylaws language is approved by the City Council. within 6 months from the enactment of the 2007 amendment.
 Until the expiration of 6 months, or adoption of bylaws amendments, whichever comes first, a planning group operating in conformance with bylaws that were previously approved by the City Council, shall be deemed to be operating in conformance with this Policy.